b1ndark/project5/README.md

 - #### **Nav Bar**

-  - The website navbar is presented at the top of the page and it is fixed so, it will follow the User as it scrolls down the pages, the reson for this is so the User doesn't have to scroll back up to access other menus.
+  - The website navbar is presented at the top of the page and it is fixed so, it will follow the User as it scrolls down the pages, the reason for this is so the User doesn't have to scroll back up to access other menus.
   - Within the navbar the User will find the following buttons/links.

-    - **Logo**, the website **logo** which is presented on the left of the page and once pressed it will take you back to home page.
+    - **Logo**, the website **logo** available on large and extra-large screens which is presented on the left of the page and once pressed it will take you back to home page.
-    - **Search bar**, in the middle of the navabar you find the **search bar** which you can use to look for any particular product.
+    - **Search bar**, in the middle of the navbar you find the **search bar** which you can use to look for any particular product.
     - **Account**, on the right of the navbar is the **Account** menu which contains the following.
       - If the User isn't logged in
         - **Register** button which when pressed it will take you to the **Signup** page.